-Before you set out to find your new home, you should get pre-qualified for a home loan.
-Besides allowing you to make a confident offer, a pre-qualification can help you determine the maximum amount you are capable of offering.
+Before you set out to find your new home, should you get pre-qualified for a home loan.
+Besides allowing you to make a confident offer, a pre-qualification can help you determine the maximum amount you are capable to offer.